-Both toll roads operate using an electronic collection system, called Panapass in which each user installs a Panapass sticker to their windshield and top up its account through several options.
-Each time that a vehicle passes through a toll facility, the Panapass sticker is read by a radio frequency identification.
-Once the vehicle leaves the Corridor Sur, the applicable tariff is discounted from the account of the user depending on the transited segment.
+Both toll roads operate using an electronic collection system called Panapass.
+Each user installs a Panapass sticker to their windshield and can top up the related account through several payment options.
+Each time a vehicle passes through a toll facility, the Panapass sticker is read by a radio frequency identification.
+Once the vehicle leaves the Corridor Sur, the applicable tariff is debited from the user's account depending on the distance traveled.